Trikzon/swe-lab/Docs/Second Increment/progress_report.md

 - anything that went wrong during this increment -->

 The main challenge during this increment was scheduling.
 We were at a point in the project where many systems relied on systems that other group members were working on, and we struggled to schedule time to work together.
 We resolved this by setting aside time later during the increment to work together and catch up.
 As a result of this problem our scope had to shrink slightly.
-We decided that a full level was more appropriate for the third increment, as the software development aspect of the project needed to take precedence.
+We decided that a full level was more appropriate for the third increment, as the software development aspect of the project needed more attention.
 We also decided that the ranged weapon feature could be delayed, as it requires the also delayed camera and targeting features.
-The camera proved more problematic than anticipated due to some challenges in th engine of determining the locations of enemies relative to the player, and had to be delayed after realizing the time budgeted for the feature was not sufficient.
+The camera proved more problematic than anticipated due to some challenges in the engine of determining the locations of enemies relative to the player, and had to be delayed after realizing the time budgeted for the feature was not sufficient.

 ## 5. Team Member Contribution for this increment
 <!-- Please list each individual member and their contributions to each of the deliverables in this increment (be as detailed as possible).
 In other words, describe the contribution of each team member to: